adityaj2003/tomcat/src/python/README_mqtt.txt

 Regarding planner_modeling_mqtt.py

 This program enables messages written from agents/tomcat_tmm to be received into agents/tomcat_planner.
-There is a hard-coded message in this mqtt file to ensure communication.
-Feel free to delete that.
+This file generates an action code.

 To run, open three different terminals.
 Terminal 1: $python planner_modeling_mqtt.py